The Future of Machine Learning

 Machine learning will also bring about revolutionary personalization in the services and products based on your tastes, historical choices, location, even your DNA.
 This of course changes the way products are made, consumed, and marketed.

 In conclusion, machine learning is changing everything quietly at the moment with the volume increasing dramatically over the next two years.
-Ignoring the technology is not an option, but it is important to measure your expectations an have a long-game for machine learning in order to reap the highest rewards.
+Ignoring the technology is not an option, but it is important to measure your expectations and have a long game for machine learning in order to reap the highest rewards.

-It's impossible to predict exactly where this phenomena will lead us, but in the words of Peter Thiel,
+It's impossible to predict exactly where this phenomenon will lead us but in the words of Peter Thiel,

 "Not being able to get the future exactly right doesn’t mean you don’t have to think about it".